-The main question here is how important is website speed?
+The main question here is how important is the speed of your website?
 Should you constantly check it?

-This is why most SEO experts have such an obsessive behavior.
+This is why most SEO experts have such obsessive behavior.

 Unfortunately, fluctuations do not occur so often for us to regularly check the website.